Apple Is Worth One Trillion Dollars

 Many people will scorn the act of marking this supposed success at all, noting that Apple has also hoarded more than $250 billion in cash offshore, partly to avoid paying U.S. taxes on it.
 Or that Apple has achieved its monster profits on the backs of Chinese factory labor working under appalling conditions.
 Or that like every company that manufactures computer hardware, Apple must use raw materials that are sometimes mined by children amid inhumane circumstances in horrific, war-torn places.
 These matters play out on a smaller scale, too.
 Yesterday, Apple announced profits of $13.8 billion on $61.1 billion in revenue—earnings largely won from global smartphone sales.
 The same day, Apple also shut down the affiliate program that allowed people to draw commissions from referrals to the App Store that helps drive its smartphone-business success.
 Some of the publishers that have relied on those commissions to operate are already worried they might have to close up shop.

 But even if all those things are true, they can’t displace Apple’s mythos as an unmitigated American success story.
-Four decades ago, a geek and an adopted immigrant tinkering in a garage made the personal computer viable (the Apple II), and then friendly (the Macintosh).
+Four decades ago, a geek and the adopted son of immigrants tinkering in a garage made the personal computer viable (the Apple II), and then friendly (the Macintosh).
 The company rose fast and fell hard, seeming doomed by the mid-1990s.
 Until its ousted founder returned and reinvented the business, issuing product after product—iMac, iPod, iPhone, iPad—that changed the way humankind lives.

 Tech magnates crow too often about “changing the world,” but this is what it really looks like, for good and for ill.
 It’s what railroads did once, and steel too, and oil, and automobiles as well.
 There is always brutality in the biggest big business, because nothing grows so large without transforming the world it leaves behind utterly, and forever.